Articles

 How does Trainual compare to Connecteam?

-Waybook is a dedicated Business Playbook and Knowledge Transfer Platform designed to serve as a single source of truth for company training, onboarding, and SOPs.
-The platform provides structured modules and step-by-step documentation to help businesses organize and transfer knowledge efficiently.
-Its approach is especially relevant for hotels seeking to standardize processes across teams and locations.
+Waybook is a dedicated Business Playbook and Knowledge Transfer Platform designed to serve as a single source of truth for company training, new hire training, and SOPs.
+The platform provides structured modules and step-by-step documentation to help hotels and hospitality businesses organize processes efficiently.
+Its focus on breaking down complex workflows into simple, trackable steps makes it suitable for teams seeking clarity and consistency.

-The platform is known for its ease of use and ability to quickly organize company knowledge.
-Waybook offers built-in tests and quizzes to verify knowledge transfer, along with progress tracking to ensure staff have seen and understood updates.
-This is particularly useful for hotels with frequent onboarding and operational changes.
+Waybook is known for its ease of use and quick setup, making it accessible for small to mid-sized hotel teams without dedicated IT staff.
+The platform includes built-in tests and quizzes to verify knowledge transfer, along with progress tracking to ensure staff have reviewed and understood updates.
+This is particularly useful for hotels with frequent new hire training or seasonal staff changes.

 Key features include an AI content writer for documentation, automated process capture (Shots), and integrations with 1000s of tools via Zapier.
-The mobile app supports on-the-go access, making it suitable for hotel staff who are not always at a desk.
-Waybook’s focus on SOPs and structured modules helps break down complex hospitality processes into simple, trackable steps.
+The mobile app supports on-the-go access, which is valuable for hotel staff working across multiple locations or departments.
+Waybook’s approach emphasizes scalability and systemization for growing hospitality businesses.

 Pricing